About Access

 From humble beginnings…

-DCU’s location is quite unique, servicing radically different neighbourhoods, incorporating some of Ireland’s most affluent communities and some of the country's most disadvantaged.
+DCU’s location is unique.
+It serves radically different neighbourhoods, incorporating some of Ireland’s most affluent communities and some of the country's most disadvantaged.

-From its inception as a small technological university DCU has sought to actively engage and provide equal access to all groups within the wider community.
+Since its inception as a small technological university, DCU has aimed to actively engage and ensure equal access for all groups within the wider community.

-In 1989 as a fledgling University, DCU’s Governing Body voted in favour of implementing a local initiative aimed at addressing the low numbers of students entering third-level from one of its closest neighbourhoods in North Dublin – Ballymun.
-Through successful partnership with a number of key community groups in the local area, the Ballymun Initiative for Third Level Education (BITE) was founded.
+In 1989, as a fledgling university, DCU’s Governing Body voted in favour of implementing a local initiative aimed at addressing the low numbers of students entering third-level education from one of its closest neighbourhoods in North Dublin – Ballymun.
+Through successful partnerships with several key community groups in the area, the Ballymun Initiative for Third-Level Education (BITE) was established.
 In 1990, six students entered DCU through the BITE initiative.
-Today, over 1,200 Access Scholars, representing every county in Ireland, are studying at undergraduate and postgraduate level across the University.
+Today, over 1,100 Access Scholars, representing every county in Ireland, are pursuing undergraduate and postgraduate studies across the university.

 Vision

-Using evidence-based practice, we work with our DCU colleagues, schools, communities and corporate groups to champion higher educational opportunities, to provide equal access to and support progression through and beyond DCU for groups affected by economic and social adversity.
+By employing evidence-based practices, we collaborate with our DCU colleagues, schools, communities, and corporate partners to advocate for enhanced educational opportunities, ensuring equitable access and supporting progression through and beyond DCU for those affected by economic and social adversity.

 Mission

-- To increase the number of students being targeted through our outreach programmes, to engage their parents, schools, and communities, and instill the belief that third-level education is a viable and achievable option for them.
+- To increase the number of students targeted by our outreach programmes while engaging their parents, schools, and communities, instilling the belief that higher education is a viable and achievable option for them.

-- Through the delivery of bespoke supports ensure successful transition, retention, progression, and outcomes for Access students by harnessing the support of the DCU community and its philanthropic partners.
+- The delivery of bespoke supports ensures successful transition, retention, progression, and outcomes for Access students by harnessing the support of the DCU community and its philanthropic partners.

 The work of the DCU Access Service can be broadly divided into four key areas.
 These are: